rahatji/rahatji.github.io/README.md

 ### Prerequisites

-- Git Hub account
+- GitHub account
 - a resume formatted in markdown
-- How to use git
+- Knowledge of git usage

 #### Markdown-Formatted Resume
 Markdown, a simple markup language created by John Gruber and Aaron Swartz in 2004, offers a straightforward way to generate stylized content in a plain text editor.
 The primary goal of Markdown is to empower individuals to write in a plain text format that is easy to both read and write.